elbombardi/squrl/docs/02_design/README.md

 - There are 2 main components in this system
     - API Server
     - Redirection Server
-- API Server is the main server that handle all the API requests from the client
+- API Server is the main server that handle all the API requests from the admin or customers
-- Redirection Server is the server that handle all the redirection requests from the client
+- Redirection Server is the server that handle all the redirection requests from the public
-- The separation between the two components has two benifits :
+- The separation between the two components has two benefits :
-    - The servers can be scaled independently from each other.
+    - The servers can be scaled independently of each other.
-    - Security: The API server is not exposed public users, it's only used by authenticated users.
-The redirection server is exposed to public users, it doesn't require authentication, but it doesn't modify customer and short url data, it only reads data, and inserts tracking data.
+    - Security: The API server is not exposed to public users, it's only used by authenticated users.
+The redirection server is exposed to public users, it doesn't require authentication, but it doesn't modify customer and short URL data, it only reads data, and inserts tracking data.
-- This architecture can letter be deployed as microservices, where each component is a microservice.
+- This architecture can later be deployed as microservices, where each component is a microservice.

 <p align="center"><img src="images/ArchitectureDiagrams.drawio.png"/></p>